jackowaya/GBBO-Fantasy/README.md

 How to play The Great British Bake Off Fantasy League: draft a team and get points depending on how they perform throughout the season.

 ## Number Of Players
 Best suited for two to four players.
+With more players you may want to allow each contestant to be selected by more than one player.

 ## Draft
 1. Flip a [Hob-nob](https://en.wikipedia.org/wiki/Hobnob_biscuit) to decide who drafts first.